-Even if this issue was to be overlooked, the heat ventilation system was nothing to write home about as the air conditioning of many vehicles were reported blowing hot air or not working at all.
+Even if this issue was to be overlooked, the heat ventilation system was nothing to write home about as the air conditioning of many vehicles was reported blowing hot air or not working at all.

 In humid environments like Sub-Saharan Africa, this would pose a significant challenge.